-- $\underline{\wedge}$ The propeller blades are sharp.
-Handle with care to avoid personal injury or propeller deformation. - Make sure that the propellers and motors are installed securely before each flight. - Only use official DJI propellers.
+- Propeller blades are sharp.
+Handle with care to avoid personal injury or propeller deformation. - Make sure that the propellers and motors are installed securely before each flight.
+Make sure to unfold the propellers. - Only use official DJI propellers.
 DO NOT mix propeller types. - Propellers are consumable components.
-Purchase additional propellers if necessary. - Make sure that all propellers are in good condition before each flight.
+Purchase additional propellers if necessary. - Make sure that all propellers are in good condition and clean (without any foreign matter in or on them) before each flight.
 DO NOT use aged, chipped, or broken propellers.
 Clean the propellers with a soft, dry cloth if there is any foreign matter attached. - To avoid injury, stay away from rotating propellers or motors. - To avoid damaging the propellers, place the aircraft correctly during transportation or storage.
 DO NOT squeeze or bend the propellers.
-If propellers are damaged, the flight performance may be affected.

-- Make sure the motors are mounted securely and rotating smoothly.
+If propellers are damaged, the flight performance may be affected. - Make sure the motors are mounted securely and rotating smoothly.
 Land the aircraft immediately if a motor is stuck and unable to rotate freely. - DO NOT attempt to modify the structure of the motors. - DO NOT touch or let hands or body parts come in contact with the motors after flight, as they may be hot. - DO NOT block any of the ventilation holes on the motors or the body of the aircraft. - Make sure the ESCs sound normal when powered on.

-4.5 Camera
+4.5 FPV Camera